Entertaining the children – and grown-ups – at the Clitterhouse FolkFest

 BOOKS

-Published by Graffeg, October 2019
+Published by Graffeg

 Excited about introducing his own children to the enriching joys of reading at an early age, Jason found that many of the books he’d enjoyed as a child himself were nothing like as satisfying to the adults reading them out aloud, so he set out to write books that he would want to read to his children.